ravendb/bootcamp/src/unit3/lesson2/README.md

 # Unit 3, Lesson 2 - Document Metadata

-Here we go!
-Welcome to second lesson of Unit 3.
-It's time to learn about an important RavenDB concept: Metadata.
+It's time to learn about
+an important RavenDB concept: Metadata.

 ## What is the Document Metadata?